 Don’t Be Afraid To Aim High

 Even if you don’t feel qualified for a position, or think you cannot take on a challenging project, do it anyways.
 Apply for the higher position.
 Offer to serve on a project that is new to you.
 If you only set your sights on skills and roles that you can perform right now, you are missing the opportunity to find your way to the right role and get even further ahead.
 Don’t always stay in your comfort zone or you will miss out on the growth.
 Trying for something bigger and being rejected is more opportunity to learn.
 And you never know where it might lead!
+If you are a go-getter, you need to start higher than you think to land where you want in your career.

 Don’t Stay Content